geodes-sms/relis/relis_app/helpers/tests/README.md

 This unit test for ReLiS project aims to provide robust quality assurance by quickly identifying and addressing potential regressions, ensuring a smooth and reliable user experience.
 The introduction of automated unit tests aligns with a proactive approach to anticipate the impacts on the code during future developments of the application.

-The choice of framework for conducting unit tests in ReLiS leaned towards the "Unit Testing" library.
+The choice of framework for conducting unit tests in ReLiS leaned towards the **Unit Testing** library.
 This selection was driven by the fact that this library serves as the integrated testing framework within the CodeIgniter 3 framework, making it seamlessly compatible with both PHP 7.1 and CodeIgniter 3, the technologies employed in ReLiS.

 This README file offers a comprehensive overview of the unit testing implementation for the ReLiS application.
 The following points are outlined to provide insight into the implementation and maintenance of unit tests: